Finitely forcible graphons: Introduction

 Our paper goes in a slightly different direction.
 Instead of asking which graph families can be used to force quasi-randomness, we ask which structures can be forced by prescribing the densities of finitely many subgraphs.
 For this reason we will define forcing families more generally.

-Most of the time we consider finite simple graphs, i.e., graphs without loops and multiple edges; in the few cases where we allow multiple edges, we emphasize this by talking about multigraphs.
+Most of the time we consider finite simple graphs, i.e., graphs without loops and multiple edges; where we allow multiple edges, we emphasize this by talking about multigraphs (we never need loops).

-For two graphs $F$ and $G$ we denote by $t(F,G)$ the density of $F$ in $G$ (this can be defined as the probability that a random map $V(F)\to V(G)$ is a graph homomorphism, i.e., it preserves edges).